TravisFalken/SoftwareTestingAssignment/README.md

 - REQ-11.
 If the users handvalue is > the dealer handvalue then the users wins.
 You win message displays on the console and the game ends.
 - REQ-12.
 If the users handvalue is < the dealer handvalue then the dealer wins.
 You lose message displays on the console and the game ends.
 - REQ-13.
 If the users handvalue is equal to the dealer handvalue then the dealer wins.
 You lose message displays on the console and the game ends.
+- REQ-14.
+If the users handvalue is equal to 21 then the user wins.
+- REQ-15.
+If the dealers handvalue is equal to 21 then the dealer wins.